Learning Geodesics of Geometric Shape Deformations From Images: Experimental Evaluation

 \subsection{Experimental Results}

-In Fig.~\ref{fig:conv}, we present the visualizations of the predicted transformations from GDN alongside numerical solutions obtained from two optimization-based algorithms, the original geodesic shooting equation and NeurEPDiff.
+In Fig.~\ref{fig:conv}, we present the visualizations of the predicted transformations from GDN alongside numerical solution obtained from two optimization-based algorithms, the original geodesic shooting equation and NeurEPDiff.
 The deformation processes generated by both GDN and numerical solution show a nice degree of similarity, while GDN slightly outperforms NeurEPDiff.

-Furthermore, we compute quantitative metrics (MSE error) of deformed images, transformation fields, and velocity fields between the real numerical solution and our method at each time integration step (as shown in Fig.~\ref{fig:MSE}).
-These findings collectively indicate that GDN effectively learns geodesic mapping functions, demonstrating competitive quality in comparison to real numerical solutions.
+Fig.~\ref{fig:MSE} compares the discrepancy between our method and the numerical solution to the EPDiff equation by using NeurEPDiff as a baseline for reference.
+Specifically, we quantify the mean squared error (MSE) between the predicted time-varying velocity fields and the geodesic velocities obtained through numerical integration of EPDiff.
+Additionally, we assess the similarity of the resulting transformations and deformed images along the predicted and ground-truth geodesic paths.
+This result shows that our method, GDN, achieves slightly better performance than NeurEPDiff across these metrics.

 Fig.~\ref{fig:withindomain} visualizes examples of predicted transformation fields and their associated determinant of Jacobian (DetJac) maps on in-distribution (ID) testing data from all methods.
 Different values of DetJac indicate different patterns of volume changes.
 For example, a DetJac value of $1$ indicates no volume change, while DetJac $<1$ reflects volume shrinkage and DetJac $>1$ implies volume expansion.
 A DetJac value smaller than zero suggests an artifact or singularity in the transformation field, i.e., a failure to regularize the smoothness of deformation fields when the effect of folding and crossing grids occurs.
 While the value of DetJac from all methods do not suggest violations of regularization, our work GDN exhibits smoother transformation grids, indicating more effective regularization.
 In particular, the estimated transformations from GDN are well regularized to concentrated primarily on the shape of circles or digits.
 Deformation changes on background areas (particularly with no intensity changes between images) have little-to-zero values.